core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A special note is appropriate about the possible relation between security groups and application groups.

 On one hand, multiple application groups may use the same security group.
 Thus, the same group security material is used to protect the messages targeting any of those application groups.
-This has the benefit that typically less storage, configuration and updating are required for security material.
+This has the benefit that typically less storage, configuration, and updating are required for security material.
 In this case, a CoAP endpoint is supposed to know the exact application group to refer to for each message that is sent or received, based on, e.g., the server port number used, the targeted resource, or the content and structure of the message payload.

 On the other hand, a single application group may use multiple security groups.
 Thus, different messages targeting the resources of the application group can be protected with different security material.
 This can be convenient, for example, if the security groups differ with respect to the cryptographic algorithms and related parameters they use.
 In this case, a CoAP client can join just one of the security groups, based on what it supports and prefers, while a CoAP server in the application group would rather have to join all of them.

 Beyond this particular case, applications should be careful in associating a single application group to multiple security groups.
 In particular, it is NOT RECOMMENDED to use different security groups to reflect different access policies for resources in the same application group.
 That is, being a member of a security group actually grants access only to exchange secured messages and enables authentication of group members, while access control (authorization) to use resources in the application group belongs to a separate security domain.
 It has to be separately enforced by leveraging the resource properties or through dedicated access control credentials assessed by separate means.

-{{fig-group-relation}} summarizes the relations between the different types of groups described above in UML class diagram notation.
+{{fig-group-relation}} summarizes the relations between the different types of groups described above in Unified Modeling Language (UML) class diagram notation.
 The class attributes in square brackets are optionally defined.

 ~~~~~~~~~~~ aasvg
 +------------------------+                 +--------------------+